Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

   "transition": 3,

-  // Instead of setting a brightness by value, you can also move it and stop it after a certain time "brightness_move": -40, // Starts moving the brightness down at 40 units per second "brightness_move": "stop", // Stops the brightness move }
+  // Instead of setting a brightness by value, you can also move it and stop it after a certain time
+  // "brightness_move" will stop at brightnes 1 and won't turn on bulb when they are off.
+  // In case you want this you can use "brightness_move_onoff" instead of "brightness_move".
+  "brightness_move": -40, // Starts moving the brightness down at 40 units per second
+  "brightness_move": "stop", // Stops the brightness move }